gregdaynes/after.coffee/src/_posts/2021-09-19-cupped-brews.md

 A _mostly_ complete example for a monolith, which is also suitable for building "microservices".

 - Mocha used as test runner for both the Api and the frontend (frontend excluded from this repository).
-I would chose to use [tap](https://www.npmjs.com/package/tap) for the Api, and Jest for the Frontend.
+I would personally chose to use [tap](https://www.npmjs.com/package/tap) for the Api, and Jest for the Frontend.
 I dislike Jest for testing Node because of the changes made to the runtime.
-Theres also issues with slow adoption of newer capabilities (because of the these changes)—eg: ESM
+There are also issues with slow adoption of newer capabilities (because of the these changes)—eg: ESM
 - Replacing the database with SQLite when testing has been a positive choice for fast development (TDD).
 Given the choice again I would opt to use an in-memory-tuned instance of the production database for integration testing.
 - No workspaces.
 I ran into an issue with other developers NPM not working with the _then new_ workspace feature (NPM @ 7).
 Yarn would have worked for this, as well as PNPM.
 - Hygen for generating code based on `ejs` templates.
 I would chose [copy-template-dir](https://www.npmjs.com/package/copy-template-dir) or similar.